-The more you share photos of your pimples, the less "scary" they become, and that's exactly what @loveyourskln's Instagram is all about.
+The more you share photos of your acne, the less scary it can become, and that's exactly the focus of @loveyourskln's Instagram.
 In this photo caption, she writes, "I got a new pimple on my cheek there and some small ones on my chin but also some tiny like such small ones on my forehead and idk why.
 But that's okay.
 Acne is okay and we've got to learn to love it."

 Designer, stylist, and model @chloebarcelou gets super raw in this shot on Instagram, writing, "As you can see, I am (and have been for 10 years) an acne sufferer—often dealing with the worst kind of acne there is: cystic.
 This is a part of myself that I have kept hidden (or, tried to hide) for most of my adult life.
 For many years it felt as if my battle with acne would claim my youth and beauty, my self-confidence, sense of worth and often times, my very happiness.
 Today, although not completely free of acne, I feel quite free (almost free) of the mental weight it has plagued me with."

-Em Ford of @mypaleskinblog is one of, if not the first, acne-positivity advocates to share her bare skin and story on Instagram.
-Whenever we need a little self-esteem pick-me-up, we click over to her inspiring account.
+Em Ford of @mypaleskinblog is one of the first acne-positive advocates to share her bare skin and story on Instagram.
+Em proves that you can be a fashion model without clear, picture-perfect skin.
+Whenever we need a little self-esteem pick-me-up, we click over to her account.